gigi/gigi-spring-rest-skeleton/README.md

 The layers in this application are separated from each other, with each layer having its own entities and mappers.

 For demonstration purposes, the application uses simple [Domain entities](src/main/java/gigi/restskeleton/model/domain):
-Post and Author.
+Post and Author represented as Java Records.

 Post has a relation to Author just to showcase the potential of the MapStruct mapper.
-If you are a true DDD fan, it is recommended to use just the AuthorID reference inside the Post aggregate.
+If you are a true DDD fan, it is recommended to use just the
+AuthorID reference inside the Post aggregate.

 The corresponding [JPA entities](src/main/java/gigi/restskeleton/model/orm) are used only to access data and perform